joostlek/crownstone-lib-python-uart/DOCUMENTATION.md

  }
 ```

+### `UartTopics.assetIdReport`
+This topic will give you an AssetIdReport class from the asset tracking system.
+This is only emitted if you've configured asset filters on your Crownstones to do so.

 ### `UartTopics.assetTrackingReport`
-This topic will give you a AssetMacReport class from the asset tracking system.
-This is only emitted if you've configured your Crownstone to do so.
+This topic will give you an AssetMacReport class from the asset tracking system.
+This is only emitted if you've configured asset filters on your Crownstones to do so.

-### `UartTopics.nearestCrownstoneTrackingUpdate`
-This topic will give you a NearestCrownstoneTrackingUpdate class from the asset localization system.
-This is only emitted if you've configured your Crownstone to do so.

-### `UartTopics.nearestCrownstoneTrackingTimeout`
-This topic will give you a NearestCrownstoneTrackingTimeout class from the asset localization system.
-This is only emitted if you've configured your Crownstone to do so.